Hitting time expressions for quantum channels: beyond the irreducible case and applications to unitary walks: A review: hitting time formulae for the irreducible case

-\begin{theorem} \cite{oqwmhtf2} {\bf (KSMH formula for irreducible QMCs).} Let $\Phi$ be an irreducible QMC on a finite graph with $n \geq 2$ vertices and $k\geq 2$ internal degrees of freedom, and let $\pi$ be its stationary density and $\Omega$ its fixed map.
-Let $K=(K_{ij})$ denote the matrix of mean hitting time operators to vertices $i=1,\dots,n$, $D=K_d=\diag(K_{11},\dots,K_{nn})$, $G$ any g-inverse of $I-\Phi$, and let $E$ denote the block matrix for which each block equals the identity of order $k^2$. (a) The mean hitting time for the walk to reach vertex $i$, beginning at vertex $j$ with initial density $\rho_j$ is given by
+\begin{theorem} \cite{oqwmhtf2} {\bf (KSMH formula for irreducible QMCs).} Let $\Phi$ be an irreducible QMC on a finite graph with $n \geq 2$ vertices and $k\geq 2$ internal degrees of freedom, let $\Omega$ be its fixed map.
+Let $K=(K_{ij})$ denote the matrix of mean hitting time operators to vertices $i=1,\dots,n$, $D=K_d=\diag(K_{11},\dots,K_{nn})$.
+Let $G$ any g-inverse of $I-\Phi$, and let $E$ denote the block matrix for which each block equals the identity of order $k^2$. (a) The mean hitting time for the walk to reach vertex $i$, beginning at vertex $j$ with initial density $\rho_j$ is given by

-(b) By setting $G= (I-\Phi+|u\rangle\langle e_I|)^{-1}+|f\rangle \langle e_I|$, with $|f\rangle$ arbitrary, and $|u\rangle$ such that $\langle e_I|u\rangle \neq 0$, we have that for every vertex $i$ and initial density $\rho_j$ on vertex $j$,
+(b) By setting $G= (I-\lceil\Phi\rceil+|u\rangle\langle e_I|)^{-1}+|f\rangle \langle e_I|$, with $|f\rangle$ arbitrary, and $|u\rangle$ such that $\langle e_I|u\rangle \neq 0$, we have that for every vertex $i$ and initial density $\rho_j$ on vertex $j$,

 \end{theorem}

 Expression (\ref{hunterf11}) above should be seen as a quantum version of the classical equation (\ref{ht1}) stated in Section \ref{intro2}.
 We note that in reference \cite{oqwmhtf2}, the above result is called Hunter's formula for QMCs, due to the proximity of the proof of the result with the one presented in \cite{hunter} (also see the remarks right after equation (\ref{ht1})).
 For simplicity, in this work we will focus on generalizing expression (\ref{hunterf11}).
 We call the operator in brackets inside the trace in (\ref{hunterf11}) the {\bf KSMH kernel} associated with the hitting time formula.